delgreco/collect/README.md

 # collect
 Web app to catalog collectibles.

+New 3/2025: using gpt-4 from OpenAI to get market values for comics.

-An example of what a Collect gallery looks like from 1/2025:
+An example of what a Collect gallery looked like 1/2025:

 ![example of a Collect gallery](collect.png)